jeffh/Fox/docs/source/installation.rst

     git submodule add https://github.com/jeffh/Fox.git Externals/Fox

-Add ``Fox.xcodeproj`` to your Xcode project.
+Add ``Fox.xcodeproj`` to your Xcode project (not the workspace).
 Then link Fox-iOS or Fox-OSX to your test target.

 CocoaPods
 ---------